-This Management's Discussion and Analysis ("MD&A") of the Financial Condition and Results of the Operations of Avant Brands Inc. (formerly GTEC Holdings Ltd.) ("Avant" or the "Company") is for the period ended November 30, 2022.
-This MD&A should be read in conjunction with the audited annual consolidated financial statements of the Company for the years ended November 30, 2022 and 2021, together with the notes thereto.
-The Company's Financial Statements are prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board.
+This Management's Discussion and Analysis ("MD&A") of Avant Brands Inc. (formerly GTEC Holdings Ltd.) ("Avant" or the "Company") is for the period ended February 28, 2023.
+This MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements of the Company for the period ended February 28, 2023 and 2022, together with the notes thereto, which have been prepared in accordance with IAS 34, Interim Financial Reporting of the International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board, as well as the annual audited consolidated financial statement for the year ended November 30, 2022 and the related MD&A.